-Holcomb is in his 14th season as the Cowboys’ assistant coach.
-He handles the Cowboy infielders, hitters and also coaches third base.
+Holcomb is in his 18th season as the Cowboys’ assistant coach.
+He handles the Cowboy infielders and hitters.
 He also is in charge of maintaining Hunter Field as well as the other HSU outdoor athletic facilities in the offseason.

 Holcomb came to the Cowboys from Abilene Christian, where he served three seasons as an assistant coach.